 The Australian Red Cross has free tools to help you plan for an emergency.

-These resources can help you plan and prepare for bushfires:
+These resources can help you plan and prepare for bushfires or floods:

 - Country Fire Authority Victoria — Before and during a fire

 - NSW Rural Fire Service — Bushfire survival plan